 Heriot-Watt has an active Student Union, lots of student clubs and excellent sport facilities.
 Students are encouraged to become active participants in campus life.

 Students live at the university residences on the Main Campus in Edinburgh and Scottish Borders Campus in Galashiels.
 Students must live on the campus where they are taking courses.
 The Scottish Borders campus is for students taking fashion design and textile courses.
 The Main Campus is for all other students.

-Residences are organized into suites with a shared kitchen, bathroom and double-occupancy bedrooms.
+Residences are organized into suites with a shared kitchen, bathroom and single-occupancy bedrooms.
 Most rooms have a telephone and Internet.
 A coin operated laundry is available in the residence halls.

 Both campuses offer several cafes and cafeterias.
 Most students take the opportunity to learn how to shop and cook regional cuisine by making their breakfast and dinner in the residence kitchen.
 Grocery stores and markets can be found in the surrounding neighborhood.

 Getting around town

 Edinburgh and Galashiels are compact, making it easy to get around on foot.
 Biking is very popular.
 Edinburgh also has a developed public transportation system consisting of buses and trams.
 Taxis are also available.

 Edinburgh is one of Scotland’s best connected areas with transport networks linking the city with the rest of the UK, Europe and beyond.
 There are two mainline train stations: Edinburgh Waverley in the city center and Haymarket in the West End.
 First ScotRail is the main operator of train services from Edinburgh to the surrounding areas and across Scotland.
 There are 50 daily train services between Edinburgh and London and the fastest route takes 4 hours and 20 minutes.